srl-labs/containerlab/docs/cmd/graph.md

 #### topology

-With the global `--topo | -t` flag a user sets the path to the topology file that will be used to get the .
+With the global `--topo | -t` flag a user sets the path to the topology file that will be used to get the nodes of a lab.

 #### srv